bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

     1. cipherText = c\_1 \|\| c\_2

 ## Decryption
-Kyber.CPAPKE.Dec(cipherText, privateKey) takes a Kyber.CPAPKE private key privateKey and decrypts a cipher text cipherText as follows.
+InnerDec(cipherText, privateKey) takes an InnerPKE private key privateKey and decrypts a cipher text cipherText as follows.

 1. Split cipherText into